 Eventually, the DNG wrote the National Historic Landmark application and presented it to National Park Service committees.
-After an exhaustive review process that took several years to complete, the Secretary of the Interior made the final decision and awarded the National Historic Landmark designation.
+After an exhaustive review process that took several years to complete, the Secretary of the Interior made the final decision and awarded the National Historic Landmark designation on October 12, 2012.
 The location, Drake's Cove, next to Drakes Bay, is thirty miles north of San Francisco at Point Reyes National Seashore.

 The Guild has also investigated Manila galleon contacts with the North American Pacific coast, including the 1595 shipwreck of Sebastian Rodriguez Cermeño's San Agustin at Drakes Bay.
 Furthermore, Guild member Ray Aker located the probable site of the Golden Hind’s final resting place in England.
 Notably, the Guild also published the behind-scenes story of the Drake Plate of Brass hoax in California History magazine's Volume 81, Number 2, 2002.
 Additionally, the Guild has had other, numerous book and periodical publications, participated in major conferences across the nation, assisted domestic and foreign scholars, and been long involved with support and outreach to numerous museums in the United States and abroad.